-The Minamata Convention on Mercury is the most recent multilateral agreement on environment and health.
+The Minamata Convention on Mercury is the most recent global multilateral agreement on environment and health.
 It is named after the bay in Japan where, in the mid-20th century, mercury-tainted industrial wastewater poisoned thousands of people, leading to severe health damage that became known as the "Minamata disease".
 The objective of the Convention is to protect human health and the environment from anthropogenic emissions and releases of mercury and mercury compounds.
-It contains, in support of this objective, provisions that relate to the entire life cycle of mercury, including controls and reductions across a range of releases, and ensuring its safe storage and its disposal as waste.
+It contains, in support of this objective, provisions that relate to the entire life cycle of mercury, including controls and reductions across a range of products, processes, and industries where mercury is used, released, or emitted.
+The Convention also addresses ending the primary mining of mercury, restricting its export and import, controlling its emissions and releases, and ensuring its environmentally sound storage and disposal as waste.

-Since the entry into force in 2017, 129 Parties have come together to control the mercury supply and trade, reduce the use, emission, and release of mercury, raise public awareness, and build the necessary institutional capacity to safeguard human health and the environment from the adverse effects of mercury.
+Since the entry into force in 2017, 137 Parties have joined the Convention to control the mercury supply and trade, reduce the use, emission, and release of mercury, raise public awareness, and build the necessary institutional capacity to safeguard human health and the environment from the adverse effects of mercury.

-Adopted on 10 October 2013 and entered into force on 16 August 2017.
+- Adopted on 10 October 2013 and entered into force on 16 August 2017. - 137 parties. - Secretariat located in Geneva, Switzerland, headed by Executive Secretary, Monika Stankiewicz.

-While mercury is naturally occurring, it is also a by-product of several industrial processes and can be found in many everyday objects, including batteries, dental amalgam, thermometers, and fluorescent lamps.
-Once released to the atmosphere, soil, and water - often through coal burning and artisanal and small-scale gold mining - mercury bioaccumulates in fish, animals and humans, posing a serious threat to human health and the environment.
-Through the Minamata Convention the international community can tackle the entire life cycle of mercury.
+While mercury is naturally occurring, it is also a by-product of several industrial processes and can be found in many everyday objects, including batteries, dental amalgam, thermometers and fluorescent lamps.
+Once released to the atmosphere, soil, and water - often through coal burning and artisanal and small-scale gold mining - mercury bioaccumulates and biomagnifies in fish, animals and humans, posing a serious threat to human health and the environment.
+Through the Minamata Convention the international community is tackling the entire life cycle of mercury.